aratz-lasa/py-unsserv/docs/source/concepts.rst

 out-of-the-box.
 This library is for using it as the underlying techonology for software projects.

+UnsServ library was based on the following paper: `UnsServ paper <http://aratz.lasa.eus/file/unsserv.pdf>`_.
+In this paper all the protocols are deeply explained.

 Extreme vs Stable
 ------------------
 **py-unsserv** presents two versions or editions of the same functionalities.